hlubenow/miscellaneous_linux_scripts/lstxts.pl/README.md

-#### lsdir.pl
+#### lstxts.pl

-This script lists just the directories inside the current directory.
+This script lists the text files, it finds inside the current directory.

 It's only a few bytes long, but still useful (at least to me).